Kidnapped (1971 film): Production

-Kidnapped was shot almost entirely on location in Scotland.
-Places include Argyll, Mull, Culross and Stirling Castle.
+Leads Lawrence Douglas and Vivien Heilbron were relatively unknown.
+Filming started in London at Pinewood Studios on 10 May 1971.
+Five weeks location shooting began in Scotland on 30 May.
+Scottish locations included Argyll, Mull, Culross and Stirling Castle.
 The opening moorland scene of the end of the Battle of Culloden was filmed in Argyll, with Highlander extras provided by Lochaber High School and Redcoat extras by Oban High School.
 Pinewood Studios was used for some interior scenes.